Here’s a secret you wouldn’t know from watching celebrity pitmasters cooking on TV.

 Why You Need an Instant Read Thermometer

-But there are some instances where an instant read thermometer is an essential piece of equipment:
+But there are many instances where an instant read meat thermometer is an essential piece of equipment:

 - Even those most dedicated to the art of smoking low and slow will inevitably throw a steak on the grill at some point.